GerHobbelt/HTMLawed/htmLawed_README.txt

   When '$config["deny_attribute"]' is not set, or set to '0', or empty ('""'), all the 111 attributes are permitted.
 Otherwise, '$config["deny_attribute"]' can be set as a list of comma-separated names of the denied attributes. 'on*' can be used to refer to the group of potentially dangerous, script-accepting attributes: 'onblur', 'onchange', 'onclick', 'ondblclick', 'onfocus', 'onkeydown', 'onkeypress', 'onkeyup', 'onmousedown', 'onmousemove', 'onmouseout', 'onmouseover', 'onmouseup', 'onreset', 'onselect' and 'onsubmit'.

+  Note that attributes specified in '$config["deny_attribute"]' are denied globally, for all elements.
+To deny attributes for only specific elements, '$spec' (see section:- #2.3) can be used. '$spec' can also be used to element-specifically permit an attribute otherwise denied through '$config["deny_attribute"]'.

   With '$config["safe"] = 1', the 'on*' attributes are automatically disallowed.

   htmLawed (function 'hl_tag()') also: